Online Mental Health Support in Algeria: Privacy, Local Payment, and Practical Access

 -

 Batastini, A. B., et al. (2021).
 "Are videoconferenced mental and behavioral health services just as good as in-person?
 A meta-analysis of a fast-growing practice." – Clinical Psychology Review.
-This large-scale meta-analysis compared video therapy to in-person therapy and concluded there is no significant difference in clinical outcomes.
+This large-scale meta-analysis compared video-based and in-person services, with encouraging findings in specific clinical contexts.
 Read the study summary

 -

 Luo, C., et al. (2020).
 "A comparison of electronically-delivered and face to face cognitive behavioural therapies in depressive disorders: A systematic review and meta-analysis." – EClinicalMedicine (The Lancet).
-This study confirms that online CBT is just as effective as face-to-face therapy for treating depression.
+This study supports electronically delivered CBT as an effective option in specific depression-care contexts.
 Read the study summary

 -